jungbauer/comicreading/README.md

 ```

 ## Initial data settings
-The dev database is initialised from the `schema.sql` and `data.sql` files.
-When using the default profile the initialisation is triggered at startup.
-See `spring.sql.init.mode` setting in the `application.properties` file.
+The database, using the default profile, is initialised via JPA/Hibernate and `import.sql` is used to populate initial data.
 Running with the dev profile doesn't trigger the initialisation.
 There is a Gradle task for this: `bootRunDev`.
 [Reference link](https://www.baeldung.com/spring-boot-data-sql-and-schema-sql)

+Run `./gradlew bootRun` to setup or clear the database.
+Run `./gradle bootRunDev` if you want to keep data.

 ## Mobile Testing
 ngrok can be used to create a link if browser simulation is not enough.
 Make sure the ports match the local ports.
 Current port is set to 8080.